marijnh/style-mod/README.md

    camel-case—the library will insert a dash before capital letters when converting them to CSS.

-   A property in a style object can also be a sub-selector, such as a pseudo-selector or a child selector.
-For example `{":before":
+   A property in a style object can also be a sub-selector, which extends the current context to add a pseudo-selector or a child selector.
+Such a property should contain a `&` character, which will be replaced by the current selector.
+For example `{"&:before":
-   {content: '"hi"'}}` will create a rule whose selector is the current class with `:before` appended after it.
+   {content: '"hi"'}}`.
 Sub-selectors and regular properties can freely be mixed in a given object.
-Any property not starting with a dash or a letter or an @-sign is assumed to be a sub-selector.
+Any property containing a `&` is assumed to be a sub-selector.

-   When a property is has a name like `"parent(foo)"`, it specifies a parent class selector.
-It should hold another object that specifies styles that apply to this element when it is inside an element with the class name defined by `foo` in another style module.
-That module must be provided in the `parentModule` property of the value object.

-   To prevent an empty style from being omitted from the output (because you want to use it in an `parent(...)` rule), you can give it an `export: true` property.

    Finally, a property can specify an @-block to be wrapped around the styles defined inside the object that's the property's value.
 For